-There are two forms of kToken - 'Short' which must be introduced to the network through a Strategic Governance Proposal process, and 'Long', which can be issued by any user by paying the required generation fees (in KUVA).
+There are two forms of kToken - 'Short' which must be introduced to the network through a Strategic Governance Proposal process, and has its transaction fees set by the Strategic Governance, and 'Long', which can be issued or used by any user by paying generation and transaction fees (in KUVA).
 Short Tokens are used for representing universally recognized types of commodities and assets which will, necessarily, be managed by external parties (for example, fiat stablecoin series, metals, units of energy).
 Long Tokens can be generated by any user for any other reason, they are custom tokens with configurable issuance, that can be instantly transacted across the network in a trustless way.